Automattic/jetpack/to-test.md

 ### Give us your opinion

 Let us know if you experience issues, or get confused when navigating the dashboard, searching for options, discovering a module, changing its settings.
 If something feels wrong, or is more confusing than it should be, let us know!
 If you can't find a specific option, or if you're having trouble finding your way around the new navigation, let us know!

+**Pro tip: use the "Disconnect Jetpack" link at the bottom of the Jetpack menu, and then use the "Reset Options" to start from scratch, as a brand new Jetpack user.**

 You can send us all your feedback via [this form](https://jetpack.com/contact-support/beta-group/).
 Thank you, and happy testing! ☺️ 🚀